dnsimple/dnsimple-node/CONTRIBUTING.md

     }
     ```

-1. Set the version in `lib/dnsimple.js`:
+3. Set the version in `lib/dnsimple.js`:

     ```javascript
     Dnsimple.VERSION = '$VERSION';
     ```

-1. Run the test suite and ensure all the tests pass.
+4. Run the test suite and ensure all the tests pass.

-1. Finalize the `## main` section in `CHANGELOG.md` assigning the version.
+5. Finalize the `## main` section in `CHANGELOG.md` assigning the version.

-1. Commit and push the changes
+6. Commit and push the changes

     ```shell
     git commit -a -m "Release $VERSION"
     git push origin main
     ```

-1. Wait for CI to complete.
+7. Wait for CI to complete.

-1. Create a signed tag.
+8. Create a signed tag.

     ```shell
     git tag -a v$VERSION -s -m "Release $VERSION" git push origin --tags
     ```

-1. Release to npm.

-    ```shell
-    npm login
-    npm publish
-    ```
+GitHub actions will take it from here and publish to `npm`

 ## Testing